odicforcesounds/The-Challenge/docs/README.md

 [Monkey have a Body - Monkey Can Feel](https://odicforcesounds.bandcamp.com/track/i-can-feel-i-have-a-body)

-You are a <b>Coder</b>, and You wish to code and help to build this world wide challenge!
+If You are a <b>Coder</b>, and You wish to code and help to build this world wide challenge!

 [Hacking - Into the Error Festival Patch](https://odicforcesounds.bandcamp.com/track/hacking-into-the-error-festival-patch)